DEFRA/apas-docs/docs/archive/latest/en/pages/4-cookie_policy.md

 # Cookie Policy

-The 'Get and Air Pollution Assessment' service puts small files (known as ‘cookies’) onto your computer to collect information about how you use the service.
+The 'Get an air pollution assessment' service puts small files (known as ‘cookies’) onto your computer to collect information about how you use the service.
 Find out more about the cookies we use, what they’re for and when they expire.

 ### Strictly necessary cookies

 **Your progress**

-When you use the 'Get and Air Pollution Assessment' service, we’ll set a cookie to remember your progress through the service.
+When you use the 'Get an air pollution assessment' service, we’ll set a cookie to remember your progress through the service.
 These cookies do not store your personal data and are deleted once you’ve completed visit and closed your browser window.

 | Name | Purpose | Expires |
 | ------- | ------- | ------- |